-Peak time: Foliage season begins in this region in mid-September and extends through late October, but mid-October is the best time to catch the fall colors.
-If you're heading to a coastal destination, peak viewing time will be in late October and early November.
+Peak time: Foliage season begins in this region typically in mid-September and can extend through late October, but early- to mid-October is the best time to catch the fall colors.
+If you're heading to a coastal destination, peak viewing time likely will be in mid October.

-Great Smoky Mountains National Park (Photo: Upendra Kanda/Flickr)
+Great Smoky Mountains National Park is the most visited national park in the U.S. (Photo: Upendra Kanda/flickr)

-Peak time: Colors peak in the Southeast from late October to mid-November.
+Peak time: Colors peak in the Southeast from late October to early November.
 Mountainous areas will begin showing color first, but autumn soon sweeps across the entire region.

-Peak time: Mid-September to Mid-October is the best to for leaf peeping in this area of the country.
+Peak time: Early to mid-October is the best to for leaf peeping in this area of the country.
 By late October, the colors have typically faded and leaves are beginning to fall off the trees.

 Where to go: Michigan’s Upper Peninsula is home to some of the most gorgeous fall foliage in the country, framing the area’s more than 200 different waterfalls in a backdrop of spectacular color.
 Just 20 miles from downtown Cleveland, Ohio, sits Cuyahoga Valley National Park, a 33,000-acre preserve where you can spot bald eagles and other birds nestled among the leaves.
 The Illinois River Road National Scenic Biway offers the opportunity to see autumn’s splendor from a variety of viewpoints — from scenic bluffs to glistening waterways.
 Missouri’s Katy Trail is the nation’s longest rails-to-trails bike path, and it’ll take you through small towns and farmland and give you breathtaking view’s of the Midwest’s fall foliage.

-Belton Hills and the Middle Fork of the Flathead River in Glacier National Park (Photo: glaciernps/Flickr)
+Leaves begin to change around Belton Hills and the Middle Fork of the Flathead River in Glacier National Park.
+(Photo: glaciernps/flickr)

-Peak time: The fall colors are best viewed in early October in Montana and South Dakota, while autumn really kicks off its show in central southern states in late October and early November.
+Peak time: The fall colors are best viewed in early- to mid-October in Montana and South Dakota, while autumn really kicks off its show in central southern states in late October and even early November.

 Where to go: They may be called the Black Hills, but this area of South Dakota is blanketed in a variety of colors every autumn.
 Leaf peepers looking for an overview of what the area has to offer should take a drive along the Spearfish Canyon Scenic Biway.
 Montana’s Glacier National Park offers breathtaking views at all times of year, and fall is no different.
 Although the park is home to many evergreens, you’ll also see bright yellows and crimsons, which creates a stunning contrast among the greens.
 Nestled in the Missouri River bluffs in northeastern Nebraska, Ponca State Park offers gorgeous landscapes dotted with fall colors, and the Lone Star State has more to offer than just cacti — Lost Maples State Natural Area is a great place to see some of fall’s best oranges and yellows, especially in early November.

-Peak time: Late October and early November is the ideal time to see fall foliage in this part of the country.
+Peak time: Mid- to late October is the ideal time to see fall foliage in this part of the country.

 Where to go: The Columbia River Gorge National Scenic Area spans southern Washington and northern Oregon, and it’s the ideal place to see the colorful show put on by the area’s maples, cottonwoods and ash trees.
 The Snoqualmie National Forest in Washington is home to gorgeous creeks and lakes that reflect the colorful foliage, and Mount Rainier National Park boasts brilliant fall colors, thanks to its vine maples, huckleberry bushes and larch trees.
 Oregon’s 2.3 million-acre Fremont-Winema National Forest offers many scenic vistas of vibrant oranges and yellows, and Idaho's Teton Scenic Biway is a must-see with its variety of colors dotting the mountain range.
 You might be surprised to find so many hues in Alaska’s Denali National Park, but the area's breathtaking beauty gets much more colorful in the fall.
 Keep in mind that fall starts early and ends quickly in Denali, so make your way up there in late August to catch the park's brilliants reds and oranges.